2022 International Seminar Series

 A mixed-reality hybrid event collaboratively negotiated in platform and topic in part 1.
 This will be the start of the regular form hosted in VR.

-This half-day hybrid kōrero takes up the important topic of visual ethics as a dialogue between researchers, students, teachers and the academy – a conversation started some time ago by AVP and friends at PESA.
-It will be of interest to all concerned and we are particularly keen to facilitate robust discussion between these groups about what it means to represent learners through images and their (re)production.
-We extend a special invitation to those who serve on ethics committees within (and beyond) the academy or who share an interest in understanding the constraints and opportunities for approaches to visual ethics that are not only responsible but ‘re/sponse-able’.
+This half-day summit took up the important topic of visual ethics as a dialogue between researchers, students, teachers and the academy – a conversation started some time ago by AVP and friends at PESA.
+We were particularly keen to facilitate robust discussion between groups about what it means to represent learners through images and their (re)production.
+We extended a special invitation to those who serve on ethics committees within (and beyond) the academy or who share an interest in understanding the constraints and opportunities for approaches to visual ethics that are not only responsible but ‘re/sponse-able’.
+Participants were sent a set of 3 minute video provocations in the weeks leading up to this event.

-Hosted by University of Canterbury in collaboration with AVP and Brill.
+Hosted by University of Auckland in collaboration with AVP and Brill.

 John Bennett (Brill) will speak on Open Access and Creative Commons.
 Attendees are invited to bring their ideas for publication as well as any questions they might have.